15 Best Places to Live in South Dakota

 Spearfish

-Despite the less than ideal crime statistics, local residents insist that Spearfish is a safe and happy place to raise a family.
-Peaceful, charming and quaint would be the words that spring to mind when thinking about Spearfish, although not in the most traditional of ways.
+Despite the less-than-ideal crime statistics, residents insist that Spearfish is a safe and happy place to raise a family.
+Peaceful, charming, and quaint would be the words that spring to mind when thinking about Spearfish, although not in the most traditional ways.

-Outdoors pursuits are aplenty in Spearfish, most popularly the Elkhorn Ridge Park with beautiful lakes and mountains in the background.
+Outdoor pursuits are aplenty in Spearfish, most popularly the Elkhorn Ridge Park, with beautiful lakes and mountains in the background.

-Home value is a little dearer here than in many other parts of the state, but if you decide to be a rental tenant your options open up massively with median rent at $632 a month.
+Home value is a little dearer here than in many other parts of the state, but if you decide to be a rental tenant, your options open up massively, with median rent below the national average.

 15 Best Places to Live in South Dakota: